Charan619/Football-Coach-Simulator/README.md

 -both 2,*1.3 def

--Loading game
+-Loading game(done)
--checking if manager name is unique
+-checking if manager name is unique(done)
--player database filling
+-player database filling in notepad
--adding tact settings and changing starting 11(adding switch case for goalie type'4')(checking if goalie is also in lineup) -time delay setting while simming match
+-adding tact settings and changing starting 11(checking if goalie is also in lineup) -time delay setting while simming match
 -ui/gui?
 -multiple seasons?